Hordaland: Flag

-Hordaland's flag shows two golden axes and a crown in red.
+Hordaland's flag shows two axes and a crown in gold on a red field.
 The flag is a banner of the coat of arms derived from the old seal of the guild of St. Olav from Onarheim in Tysnes municipality.
 This seal was used by the delegates of Sunnhordland in 1344 on the document to install king Haakon V of Norway.
 It was thus the oldest symbol used for the region and adapted as the arms and flag in 1961.
 The symbols refer to the patron saint of the guild, Saint Olav, King of Norway, whose symbol is an axe.

 Coat of arms

 The coat-of-arms were officially granted on 1 December 1961.
 They were designed by Magnus Hardeland, but the general design had been originally used in the Sunnhordland region during the 14th century.
 In the early 20th century, leaders of the county began using the old arms as a symbol for the county once again.
 The arms are on a red background and consist of two golden axes that are crossed with a golden crown above them.